-- a) Corporal punishment of a child. - b) Use of harsh or degrading measures or threats or use of derogatory language directed at or in the presence of a child that would humiliate, shame or frighten a child or undermine his/her self-respect, dignity or self-worth. - c) Depriving a child of basic needs including food, drink, shelter, sleep, toilet use, clothing or bedding. - d) Locking the exits of a child care program for the purpose of confining a child, or confining a child in an area or room without adult supervision. - e) Inflicting any bodily harm on children including making children eat or drink against their will. - f) Physical restraint of a child.
+- a) Corporal punishment of a child; - b) Physical restraint of a child, such as confining a child to a high chair, car seat, stroller or other device for the purposes of discipline or in lieu of supervision, unless the physical restraint is for the purpose of preventing a child from hurting himself, herself or someone else, and is used only until the risk of injury is no longer imminent; - c) Locking the exits of a child care centre or home child care premises for the purpose of confining a child, or confining the child in an area or room without adult supervision, unless such confinement occurs during an emergency and is required as part of the licensee's emergency management procedures. - d) Use of harsh or degrading measures or threats or use of derogatory language directed at or in the presence of a child that would humiliate, shame or frighten a child or undermine his/her self-respect, dignity or self-worth; - e) Depriving a child of basic needs including food, drink, shelter, sleep, toilet use, clothing or bedding; - f) Inflicting any bodily harm on children including making children eat or drink against their will.